Sydney Harbour is the stage for an unforgettable end-of-year party.

 Head out on the water

 Take in the fireworks from the water aboard a New Year's Eve cruise.
-There are a number of cruise operators to choose from, and packages include canapés, dinner, beverages and live entertainment.
+There are a number of cruise operators to choose from, and packages include canapés, dinner, beverages, live entertainment, and a party atmosphere.
 Many cruises also take part in the Harbour of Light Parade, where decorated vessels dance across the harbour from Goat Island to Cockatoo Island and back.
 Cruises return after the midnight fireworks.

 Stay close to the action